xAbhidhar/CreditCardFraudDetection/README.md

 # Theory

 # Algorithms
- The project will use neural network for detectig frauds using tensorflow library.
+ The project will use neural network for detecting frauds using tensorflow library.

  # Tools and libraries